 - You have high blood pressure and another condition, such as low potassium, benign tumors on your adrenal gland, sleep apnea, or a family history of early onset high blood pressure.

 - You have a first-degree relative (such as a parent, child, or sibling) with confirmed PA.

-Fill out a brief questionnaire to see if you meet some of the study requirements.
+Ask your doctor how you can get tested for PA.
+If you have been diagnosed with PA, fill out a brief questionnaire to see if you meet some of the study requirements.